Photon-HDF5/photon-hdf5/docs/phdata.rst

 In other words, a file containing data taken with 2 single-point detectors could have the first detector labeled "4" and the second detector labeled "6".
 In some cases (when using detector arrays) the record ID can be a *n*-tuple of integers.
-This allow to specify, for each pixel, the module number and the X, Y location, for example.
+This allows specifying, for each pixel, the module number and the X, Y location, for example.
 Therefore, an array of record IDs can be either a 1-D column array or a 2-D array.
 In either case, each row identifies a record.